taylorreiter/olive_genome/README.md

+This workflow includes analyses to find contamination in the domesticated olive genome.
+The results are presented in [this preprint](https://www.biorxiv.org/content/10.1101/499541v1.full).

 This workflow was run on a amazon aws instance (ubuntu/images/hvm-ssd/ubuntu-xenial-16.04-amd64-server-20171026.1 (ami-1c1d217c)).
 To run this workflow, you must first install and configure miniconda (or anaconda if you prefer).

 Install miniconda
 ```